universalsafetyformat/usf_website/content/en/concepts/example/_index.md

 weight: 30
 type: docs
 description: >
-  Example for the application of a safety pattern in Simulink
+  Example for the application of a safety pattern in Simulink&#174;
 ---

-Here we give a small example for the application of a dual modular redundancy (DMR) pattern to a PID controller modeled in MATLAB/Simulink.
+Here we give a small example for the application of a dual modular redundancy (DMR) pattern to a PID controller modeled in MATLAB&#174; / Simulink&#174;.

 ## DMR UTL Transformation